Introduction

 "For teachers, change isn’t merely learning new things; merely amplifying practice through the inclusion of technology or adding an instructional strategy to a “to-do” list, it is more personal than that.
 And much more work.
 It often requires them to analyze and discard old beliefs, many of which might be the backbone of their teaching."
 (Owston).

 For many of us, writing is our preferred medium.
 However, you might want to take this opportunity to try another means of expression: move beyond your comfort zone and try something new and challenging.
 The choice is yours.
-Below are a variety of apps and sites to help you "multiply your means"!
+Below are a variety of apps and sites that offer you "multiple means"!

 Journals: